lucatume/di52/README.md

     $four = $container->make('InterfaceOne');
     // $three === $four;

-The singleton case can be replicated using the ArrayAccess API
+The singleton case can be replicated using the ArrayAccess API:

     $container->['InterfaceOne'] = 'ClassOne';